The Tyranny of 'Weekend Plans'

 “What are your plans this weekend?”

 Every time I sit in my barber's chair near the end of the week, I brace myself.
-As he starts trimming, I know it's coming.
-The dreaded question…
+As he starts trimming, I know this dread question is coming.

 I feel a slight twinge of annoyance, not because I lack plans, but because I know my answer won't satisfy his unspoken expectations.